-The 3rd Annual Noor Iranian Film Festival occurred in May of 2009 and featured submissions highlighting the theme of "Generations."
-In addition to screening selected films, Director Reza Badiyi, who holds the record for the most hours of TV directed by the Directors Guild of America, was honored with a lifetime achievement award.
-Mr Badiyi's work includes: The Mary Tyler Moore Show, Hawaii Five-O, Mission: Impossible, The Incredible Hulk and The Six Million Dollar Man.
-Judges included Brooke Adams (Monk), Esai Morales (NYPD Blue), Academy Awards Nominee, Habib Zargarpour (Visual Effects), Rudi Bakhtiar (CNN Anchor), and Ali Pourtash (Stoning of Soraya M).
-Selected films from this year were also screened in Daytona Beach, Florida during a satellite festival.
+The 3rd Annual Noor Iranian Film Festival occurred in May 2009 and featured submissions highlighting the theme of "Generations."
+In addition to screening selected films, Director Reza Badiyi, who holds the record for the most hours of TV directed by the Directors Guild of America, was honored with a Noor Iranian Film Festival Achievement Award.
+Mr Badiyi's work includes: The Mary Tyler Moore Show, Hawaii Five-O, Mission: Impossible, The Incredible Hulk, and The Six Million Dollar Man.
+Judges in 2009 included Brooke Adams (Monk), Esai Morales (NYPD Blue), Academy Awards Nominee Habib Zargarpour (Visual Effects), Rudi Bakhtiar (CNN Anchor), and Ali Pourtash (The Stoning of Soraya M).
+Selected films from this year were also screened in Daytona Beach, Florida.

-In August 2012, the 5th Annual Noor Iranian Film Festival took place in Los Angeles and was the biggest year the festival had.
-With over 25 officially selected films from filmmakers around the world.
-The festival's panel of judges included; Tony Plana (Ugly Betty); one of Iran's most legendary actors, Behrouz Vossoughi; Award winning Iranian-American writer & journalist Homa Sarshar, actor Navid Negahban (“Homeland,” “The Stoning of Soraya M”) and Emmy® Award winning actor Kristoff St. John (“The Young and the Restless”).
+In August 2012, the 5th Annual Noor Iranian Film Festival took place in Los Angeles and was the largest in Noor history with over 25 officially selected films from filmmakers around the world.
+The festival's panel of judges included Tony Plana (Ugly Betty), Behrouz Vossoughi, one of Iran's most legendary actors, award winning Iranian-American writer and journalist Homa Sarshar, Navid Negahban (Homeland, The Stoning of Soraya M), and Emmy® Award- winning actor Kristoff St. John (The Young and the Restless).